Request a Callback 01725 535 354

 5. Den of Immorality!

-Thanks to smugglers, poachers and the very nature of the land providing hidden areas, by 1791 Cranborne Chase had become “a den of vice and immorality” rife with “deer stealers, bred to it by their parents” and a “harbour for smugglers”.
-But it was not until 1829 that Parliament stepped in and the area was cleaned up, including villages such as Cranborne that had no doubt benefited from turning a blind eye to what often went on, right on their doorstep.
+By 1791 the Chase had become “a den of vice and immorality” rife with “deer stealers, bred to it by their parents” and a “harbour for smugglers”.
+But it wasn’t until 1829 that Parliament stepped in and cleaned up the area, including Cranborne village and smuggling gradually died out.

 6. Chaseborough